Is lactic acid gentler than glycolic? What is the difference? Which is better? Is it OK to use them every day? Is it OK to use them together?

 Regardless of whether you use a lactic or glycolic acid, at-home AHAs usually max at around 10-15 percent depending on the type of product.
 Since acids can be drying, those with oily skin should look for a higher concentration, while those with sensitive skin should try to stay on the lower range.
 Always start off slowly and build up to a higher concentration to see how your skin reacts.

-While the percentage of acid is important when determining the right product, the amount of free acids in a product determines its pH (and its potency), with the ideal pH level between 3.5 and 4 for at-home use.
+While the percentage of acid is important when determining the right product, the number of free acids in a product determines its pH (and its potency), with the ideal pH level between 3.5 and 4 for at-home use.

-If you use a glycolic or lactic acid, try to start with a formula that has pH closer to 4 not to irritate the top protective layer of the skin and 5% concentration of acid for daily use.
-Higher concentrations will deliver more acid to the skin but come with price of being more irritation and sun-sensitizing.
+If you use glycolic or lactic acid, try to start with a formula that has pH closer to 4 not to irritate the top protective layer of the skin and 5% concentration of acid for daily use.
+Higher concentrations will deliver more acid to the skin but come with the price of being more irritation and sun-sensitizing.
 “In general, acids with a weaker percentage and more neutral pH can be used daily, while products with a higher acid percentage and lower pH should be limited to two or three times a week,” explains Dr. Russak.

 If you can’t find the exact pH level listed on the product, look for other descriptors (such as “mild”) on the box to assess overall strength.
 When an acid is working, you should feel a slight tingling on your skin, perhaps paired with some temporary redness afterward.
 If you experience extreme itching or pain, however, you should stop using the product and contact your derm — he or she will help you find the right adjustment.